Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-YNogQuanQlc.md

 # [September 1st, 2020 Livestream](../2020-09-01.md)
 ## Q&A: Are we going to be able to get the Space Elevator Food Court?
 https://www.youtube.com/watch?v=YNogQuanQlc
-This question was possibly duplicated with a more recent answer: [April 27th, 2021 Livestream Q&A: What is actually at the end of the Space Elevator?](./yt-46jdMN3bb28.md) [https://www.youtube.com/watch?v=46jdMN3bb28](https://www.youtube.com/watch?v=46jdMN3bb28)
+This question was possibly duplicated with a more recent answer: August 3rd, 2021 Livestream Q&A: When is Satisfactory Food Court open? [https://www.youtube.com/watch?v=ewVv8u7Misw](https://www.youtube.com/watch?v=ewVv8u7Misw)

 ### Topics